crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 ## Private methods

-A `private` method can only be invoked without a receiver, that is, without something before the dot:
+A `private` method can only be invoked without a receiver, that is, without something before the dot.
+The only exception is `self` as a receiver:

 ```crystal
 class Person